 That conversation spurred Marcie into action, which ultimately resulted in a book club called the Well-Read Mom.
 Despite its name, Well-Read Mom invites women at all stages of life to nurture their hearts and develop their person through reading and friendship.

 “I don’t do anything that’s really good for me by myself,” Marcie tells me.
 “I seem to need friends to do anything that helps me actually live as a person, live a higher quality life.”
 She continues, “I think in our society we’re missing this communal element, that we’re increasingly connected but ever more isolated.
 Women needed to get together in the flesh.
 Women grow in friendship.
 It’s not about how well you understood the book,” she says of the book club, “It’s as if you experience some kind of forming of your person through the literature.

-I started my own book club a number of years ago when I first moved to town.
+I joined a Well-Read Mom book club when I first moved to town a number of years ago.
 Since then, the women who have joined our club have become my closest friends in the area.
 Outside my family, my book club has been one of the most fulfilling parts of my new life as a wife and mother.

 A book club is unique in that it prompts you to move into a new space in your conversations.
 You look at life through the eyes of pioneer women and French revolutionaries alike, ask yourselves the same questions they asked, and try to make sense of your own purpose here on earth, together.

 “We sort of glean from the story what we need at a certain time in our life,” Marcie explains.
 During the month’s book-club discussion, as women share their thoughts on the literature, real life comes up.
 People explore the ideas on a personal level.
 “You don’t know what’s going to happen,” Marcie says, “You don’t know where the conversation is going to meander.”
 But we can be sure it will meander to somewhere that matters to us.